 One of the maxims I’ve learned to live by over the years is that unless you’re talking about a gift for a child (for whom this holiday season is still magical) there’s really no such thing as the perfect present.
 So no reason to go insanely overboard with worry and anxiety or into hock for a too-expensive gift.
 The Perfect Present?
 I don’t think so.
 Thoughtful, yes.
-Perfect, probably not.
+Perfect, maybe not.
 A wooden chop bowl for the cook.
-A wood serving board for the friend who loves to entertain.
-Or carving board for the big family get-together.
+A wood carving or serving board for the friend who loves to entertain.

 Here are some other tried and true maxims and tips to make your holidays merry and bright.

 Get a theme and stick with it.
 Black and white newsprint with the contrast of bright red ribbon for wrapping presents.
 Also to decorate the tree.
 There are a lot of DIY tutorials for paper flowers, ornaments and wreaths online.
 Fun with the kids on a cold afternoon.
 We also like potato stamps and brown paper wrappings.

 It’s okay to keep it simple.
 Change out all your candles for red ones, or silver or blue.
 Add a red (or silver or blue) bow here or there or someplace unexpected– around the top of a lampshade or top of a picture frame.
 A bowl full of ornaments on the table will add a little sparkle.
 And a branch or two of fresh greenery will add the scent of the season (as will a bowl of oranges and lemons studded with a few cloves).